Formally Verifying Deep Reinforcement Learning Controllers with Lyapunov Barrier Certificates: Reach-While-Avoid Certificates

 A function $\certfun:\states\mapsto \mathbb{R}$ is an RWA certificate for the Reach-Avoid task in Definition~\ref{def:reachavoid} if, for some $\alpha > \beta$ and $\epsilon > 0$, it satisfies the following constraints. \footnote{These constraints are similar to the ones defined in prior work~\cite{EdwPerAba2023} but are specific to discrete time-step systems and instead place constraints on the set of unsafe states instead of a compact safe set.}

 Any tuple of values $(\alpha,\beta,\epsilon)$ for which these conditions hold is called a \emph{witness for} the certificate.
-RWA certificates provide the following guarantees.\footnote{The proof can be found in Appendix~\ref{sec:appendix:proofs}.} \begin{lemma} If \certfun is an RWA certificate for a dynamical system with witness $(\alpha,\beta,\epsilon)$, then for every trajectory $\traj$ starting from a state $\state\in\states\setminus\states_G$ such that $\certfun(\state)\le \beta$, $\traj$ will eventually contain a state in $\states_G$ without ever passing through a state in $\states_U$. \end{lemma}
+RWA certificates provide the following guarantees.\footnote{The proof can be found in Appendix~\ref{sec:appendix:proofs}.} \begin{lemma} If \certfun is an RWA certificate for a dynamical system with witness $(\alpha,\beta,\epsilon)$, and $V$ has a lower bound,\footnote{This is always the case if the output of $V$ is implemented using a finite representation such as floating-point arithmetic.} then for every infinite trajectory $\traj$ starting from a state $\state\in\states\setminus\states_G$ such that $\certfun(\state)\le \beta$, $\traj$ will eventually contain a state in $\states_G$ without ever passing through a state in $\states_U$. \end{lemma}

 Intuitively, $\certfun$ partitions the state space into three regions: \begin{itemize} \item a \emph{safe region} where the value of the certificate is at most $\beta$.
 This region includes the initial states $\states_I$ and any states reachable from $\states_I$.
 Furthermore, starting from any non-goal state in the safe region, the certificate function value should decrease by \emph{at least} $\epsilon$ at each time step. \item an \emph{unsafe region} where the value of the certificate is at least $\alpha$.
 This region must include the unsafe states $\states_U$. \item an \emph{intermediate region}, where the value of the certificate is strictly between $\beta$ and $\alpha$.
 States in this region are not unsafe but are also not reachable from $\states_I$.
 This can also be thought of as a ``buffer'' region that separates the safe region from the unsafe region.
 These states play a role in the compositional approach described below. \end{itemize}